-TasNetworks considered that a bespoke solution would likely require significant up-front capital expenditure and ongoing operational expenditure to support.
+TasNetworks considered that a bespoke solution would likely require significant up front capital expenditure and ongoing operational expenditure to support.
 Therefore, TasNetworks' preference is for a derogation to keep the existing VTN arrangements in place, or for AEMO's option 5 to be used.

 The South Australian Government noted that the use of VTNs is mandated in the NEL.
 Section 18 further requires the AER to use a single VTN for all small customers in South Australia in its pricing decisions.
-These requirements were put in place in line with South Australia's 'country equalisation scheme'.
-91
+These requirements were put in place in line with South Australia's 'country equalisation scheme'.137

-5.4 Analysis and conclusion
+5.4 Draft determination

 Submitters provided a range of examples in which VTNs provide a cost effective solution to technical or policy challenges that would likely be difficult or costly to address by other means.
 It is notable that while the policy objectives of VTNs are separate to those of global settlements, there will still be situations under global settlements where using VTNs to average transmission loss factors will be an efficient course of action.
-For these reasons, the Commission considers that VTNs should be retained as a feature of the regulatory framework under global settlement.
+For these reasons, the Commission considered that VTNs should be retained as a feature of the regulatory framework under global settlement.

-As discussed in Chapter 3, the Commission's draft rule involves allocating UFE to retailers based on their 'accounted-for' energy across each local area.
+As discussed in Chapter 3, the Commission's draft rule involved allocating UFE to retailers based on their 'accounted for' energy across each local area.
 This is most consistent with Option 5 in Table 5.2 - there is no change to the VTN policy arrangements and UFE is

-88 Ausgrid, consultation paper submission, pp. 3-4.
+134 Ausgrid, consultation paper submission, pp. 3-4.

-89 PLUS ES, consultation paper submission, p.
+135 PLUS ES, consultation paper submission, p.
 2.

-90 TasNetworks, consultation paper submission, p.2.
+136 TasNetworks, consultation paper submission, p.2.

-91 South Australian Government, consultation paper submission, p.
+137 South Australian Government, consultation paper submission, p.
 2.

 allocated at the local area level.
-The Commission considers that this option most easily accommodates the continued use of VTNs into the future.
-This option is more preferable than option 1 because it allows for the energy associated with the VTN NMIs to be properly accounted for in settlement, rather than being allocated to all retailers as UFE.
+The Commission considered in its draft determination that this option most easily accommodated the continued use of VTNs into the future.
+The Commission stated that this option is more preferable than option 1 because it allows for the energy associated with the VTN NMIs to be properly accounted for in settlement, rather than being allocated to all retailers as UFE.

-The other central component of the Commission's draft rule is a requirement for AEMO to calculate the volume of UFE for each TNI.
-In Chapter 3, the Commission found that there would likely be material benefits from AEMO doing this calculation and providing this information to the market.
-To accurately calculate UFE, AEMO will need to know which TNI every customer allocated to a VTN is physically connected to.
+The other central component of the Commission's draft rule was a requirement for AEMO to calculate the volume of UFE for each TNI.
+The Commission found that there would likely be material benefits from AEMO doing this calculation and providing this information to the market.
+To accurately calculate UFE, AEMO would need to know which TNI every customer allocated to a VTN is physically connected to.
 This information will assist in the identification of sources of UFE, potentially resulting in UFE being reduced over time.
-Hence, the draft rule contains a requirement on DNSPs using VTNs to provide this information, the NMI-to-TNI 'mapping' for VTN customers, to AEMO.
+Hence, the draft rule contained a requirement on DNSPs using VTNs to provide this information, the NMI-to-TNI 'mapping' for VTN customers, to AEMO.
 Consistent with c.
 3.6.3 of the rules, the mapping exercise should take into account normal network configurations and predominant load flows.

-AEMO has indicated that it will need to make system changes to MSATS to accommodate this extra information; options 3 and 4 above are two possibilities for how this can be done.
-The Commission considers that it would be most appropriate for this detail to be determined by AEMO in its relevant procedures during the implementation process rather than being specified in the rules.
-The Commission expects AEMO to determine the most effective option during the implementation process and for this to be specified in the relevant procedure.
+AEMO indicated that it would need to make system changes to MSATS to accommodate this extra information; options 3 and 4 above are two possibilities for how this could be done.
+The Commission considered in its draft determination that it would be most appropriate for this detail to be determined by AEMO in its relevant procedures during the implementation process rather than being specified in the rules.
+The Commission stated that it expected AEMO to determine the most effective option during the implementation process and for this to be specified in the relevant procedure.